readthedocs/ethicalads.io/content/pages/jobs/account-manager-part-time.md

 that both advertisers and publishers get the most out of using EthicalAds.

 To start with, this role would be part-time at about 20 hours per week.
-You will help with advertiser sales and onboarding as well as helping publishers with onboarding and support.
+You will help with advertiser sales, onboarding new advertisers, and fielding questions from advertisers and prospects.
+For publishers, you will help with onboarding and support.
 While sales will be part of this role, this won't be the kind of role where you are generating sales with cold calling or outbound emails.
 Our sales process relies heavily on word of mouth and content marketing to get advertisers interested